cartalyst/cart/readme.md

-Cartify v1
+Cart v1
 ===============

-Cartify is a framework agnostic shopping cart package.
+Cart is a framework agnostic shopping cart package.

 ------

 ### Installing In Laravel 4 (with Composer)

-There are four simple steps to install Cartify into Laravel 4:
+There are four simple steps to install Cart into Laravel 4:

 #### Step 1